Day 5 of Windmills, Waffles and Waterloo

 Stop 1: Amsterdam

 As with the previous day, I decided to get the bus from outside the campsite to Schipol and then the train into Amsterdam.
-I met a lovely Italian family at the bus stop and we chatted for a while about my previous Italian adventures.
-They originated from Florence, which was one of my favourite places, and I was happy I could help them get into the city.
+I met a lovely Italian family at the bus stop and we chatted for a while about my previous years Italian adventures.
+They originated from Florence, which had been one of my favourite places, and I was happy I could help them get into the city.

 Image of the Rijksmuseum